This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-• Volume may be too low for children in noisy environments
+• Volume is low for noisy settings.

 Check Latest Price